-A state of the art simulation center, that utilizes a variety of methods to measure an individual's ability to use knowledge and skills to assess and manage clinical problems, has recently been constructed and opened at Albany Medical College (AMC).
-The new Patient Simulation Clinical Competency Center will allow AMC to integrate simulation across the continuum of education in order to: determine practitioner competence; allow for the initiation of a system of individual and team accountability; assure patient safety; integrate emerging technology into mainstream practice; and improve the communication skills of practitioners with their patients and colleagues.
+In 2011, a state-of-the-art simulation center, that utilizes a variety of methods to measure a student's ability to apply learned knowledge and skills to the assessment and management of clinical problems, opened at Albany Medical College.
+The Patient Safety and Clinical Competency Center allows faculty the ability to integrate simulation across the continuum of education in order to: determine practitioner competence; allow for the initiation of a system of individual and team accountability; assure patient safety; integrate emerging technology into mainstream practice; and improve the communication skills of practitioners with their patients and colleagues.

-The Center for Nurse Anesthesiology (CNA) has been actively participating in the Simulation Committee to determine the guidelines for simulation use and outcomes.
-Graduate students in the CNA will experience high fidelity simulation throughout their curriculum which will meet the goal of enhancing critical thinking skills and confidence levels as an anesthesia provider.
-The use of a human patient simulator is a tool for experimental learning in a safe, caring environment.
+The Center for Nurse Anesthesiology (CNA) actively participates in the Simulation Committee to determine the guidelines for simulation use and outcomes.
+Graduate students in the CNA will experience high fidelity simulation throughout the curriculum as a method to enhance critical thinking skills and confidence as an anesthesia provider.
+The use of a human patient simulator is a tool for experiential learning in a safe, caring environment.